 In this section, we carry out a counterfactual analysis in order to develop a better understanding of the quantitative implications of our empirical findings.
 Before turning to a discussion of the results, we should stress that they ought to be interpreted with some caution.
-Our counterfactual scenarios are based on the estimated impact of local supply constraints on local house prices.
-Since the substitutability of housing across LPAs is likely to be considerable, some of the effects of local supply constraints may operate at the aggregate level.
+Our main counterfactual scenarios are based on the estimated impact of earnings induced demand shifts in conjunction with local supply constraints on local house prices.
+While earnings are an important determinant of housing demand, the house price effect of other determinants such as demographic change has likely been inflated in more supply constrained places too.
+Furthermore, the substitutability of housing across LPAs is likely to be substantial, so that some of the effects of local supply constraints may operate at the aggregate level.
 In the unrealistic extreme case of perfect substitutability, constraints on local supply would not affect local prices at all relative to prices in other places, but they would push up the aggregate price level.
 Incorporating such repercussions at the aggregate level would require a full general equilibrium analysis of all local housing markets in England, which is beyond the scope of this paper.
 By implication, our counterfactuals represent a potentially significant underestimation of the aggregate implications of supply constraints and, in particular, of the planning system.
 We underestimate the effect of regulatory constraints even further to the extent that they were already binding in 1974.
 This is a real possibility given that the British Town and Country Planning Act was already introduced in 1947.
-In fact, evidence provided by Hall et al. (1973) suggests that this was likely the case.
+In fact, as noted earlier, evidence provided by Hall et al. (1973) suggests that this was likely the case.

-We conduct our counterfactual analysis on the basis of the three TSLS specifications reported in Table 2.
+We conduct our main counterfactual analysis on the basis of the three TSLS specifications reported in Table 2.
 Our preferred specification with all instruments provides a 'baseline estimate'.
 The two distinct identification strategies for the refusal rate measure provide a bandwidth of plausible quantitative effects: in the context of the caveats discussed above, they offer a 'lowest bound' and 'lower upper bound' estimate, respectively.
 Each specification yields a prediction of local house prices conditional on local earnings, local supply constraints and LPA and period fixed effects.
-Counterfactual scenarios are then obtained by predicting house prices with supply constraints set to zero one by one, which allows us to get a sense of how important quantitatively the separate constraints are for house price levels.
+Counterfactual scenarios are then obtained by predicting house prices with supply constraints set to zero one by one, which allows us to get a sense of the quantitative importance of the separate constraints.
 However, since removing supply constraints entirely may be unrealistic in practice, we create alternative scenarios by removing only one standard deviation of each supply constraints measure.
 In order to quantify the impact of local income dynamics in the absence of supply constraints, we also subtract the 'independent' earnings term.
 This is done for each LPA separately first, and then we take the averages of the predicted house prices and counterfactual scenarios over all locations to derive a counterfactual scenario for the 'average' English LPA.